theplatypus/test-pages/docs/index.md

 ### State of Art

 Several algorithms already exist, the most used being `nauty`, `bliss`, `traces` for canonization or `conauto`, `saucy` for isomorphism testing.
-These algorithms are highly efficient, bu unfortunately, none of them is able to natively deal with labelled edges otherwise than rewriting the graph in an label-unlabelled way, increasing the problem size.
+These algorithms are highly efficient, but unfortunately, none of them is able to natively deal with labelled edges otherwise than rewriting the graph in an edge-unlabelled way, increasing the problem size.
 Moreover, those algorithms are sequential, and do not take advantage of multi-threaded hardware.

 Another approach is `gspan`, which can handle both edge and vertice labelling, but as it is based on finding a lexicographic minimal description of a graph among the enumeration of them, it is not suitable for whole graphs as long as their size grow, explaining why it is mainly used for (small) subgraphs mining.